I’m very pleased to be involved with a publicity event for Guy Finley’s book, The Essential Laws Of Fearless Living, which was released last June.

 1. I used to work as a tour guide, both through the streets of Melbourne, and at the old astronomy observatory here.
-Melbourne is a Victorian gold city (as in Queen Victoria) – here is the observatory, followed by the old Stock Exchange, on the right, and an 1880s bank on the left.
+Melbourne is a Victorian gold city (as in Queen Victoria) – here is the observatory, followed by two of Melbourne’s iconic buildings, the old Stock Exchange, on the right, and an 1880s bank on the left.

 2. I lived in the country for 4 years, when I first started school teaching.
 My housemate had a mare and a gelding, then we had a foal – this is me with the gelding, at our house (1978).

 3. I grew up in a family who worked as volunteers keeping the Puffing Billy railway going.

 4. My first ever paid writing job was about Melbourne’s sewerage system.
 The original sewerage pumps, installed in the 1890s, were steam ones, so my background in steam engines came in handy.
 This is the pumping station: